Aarhus University Seal

 The analytical equipment includes: HPLC, GC-MS, Q-TOF, iontrap, Maldi TOF/TOF, high- and low field NMR, ESR, Chromatography equipment, DSC, FTIR and facilities for sensory science and state-of-art equipped photosynthesis and root laboratories.

-The department is organized in six science teams
+The department is organized in five science teams

 PhD students are assigned to the team where the project most naturally belong.
 Several of our PhD projects will often involve collaboration between different teams and exchange of different competences.
 A focus of the scientific environment at Department of Food Science is knowledge sharing and dissemination of knowledge.